Martchus/cpp-utilities/doc/buildvariables.md

 and
 [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html).
 The behaviour of those functions can be controlled by setting some variables, eg. using a toolchain file.
-Checkout the CMake documentation for this.
+Check out the CMake documentation for this.

 If the detection does not work as expected or a library from a non-standard location should be used one can also just pass the library path directly by specifying